About the Forest

 Located in southwest Washington State, the Gifford Pinchot National Forest now encompasses 1,312,000 acres and includes the 110,000-acre Mount St. Helens National Volcanic Monument established by Congress in 1982.

-Gifford Pinchot, an active conservationist, was appointed first Chief of the Forest Service.
+Gifford Pinchot, an active conservationist, was the first Chief of the Forest Service.
 He played a key role in developing the early principles of environmental awareness.
 Pinchot's philosophy is made clear in his farsighted statement that the forests should be managed for "..the greatest good of the greatest number in the long run."
 In honor of his leadership, the Columbia National Forest was renamed for Gifford Pinchot in 1949.

 Special Areas and Points of Interest